-This is the very first thing that I lookout for.
-Reason being, many start-ups starts with an aim of creating most amazing hosting company in a region or globally, and they work day and night to reach there.
-However, the bitter truth is, only few percentages of such hosting companies make it that big as most of them die over a period of time.
+This is the very first thing that I look out for.
+Reason being, many start-ups starts with an aim of creating the most amazing hosting company in a region or globally, and they work day and night to reach there.
+However, the bitter truth is, only a few percentage of such hosting companies make it that big as most of them die over a period of time.
 Now imagine a scenario when you fall for a super cheap new hosting company, and after using it for 6 months, the company decides to shut themselves down due to non-profit or their hosting business plan did not work out as they had imagined.
-They couldn’t acquire enough customers to sustain their hosting business, by the end it is users like you and me who are at loss.
+They couldn’t acquire enough customers to sustain their hosting business, by the end it is users like you and me who are at the loss.
 Isn’t it?

 Infrastructure of the hosting company:

 Starting your own hosting company is not tough these days.
 You can become a reseller with any existing hosting resellers like Resellerclub, Hostgator and put your brand logo and name, bingo your hosting company is ready to roll.
-So, what’s the point of buying hosting from a reseller hosting when we have an option to buy it directly from the main hosting company.
-With parent reseller, you will get better support, better up-time and better service, so why to trust a new name by risking your online business?
+So, what’s the point of buying hosting from a reseller hosting when we have an option to buy directly from the main hosting company.
+With parent reseller, you will get better support, better uptime and better service, so why to trust a new name by risking your online business?

 So few questions that should be answered:

 - If the hosting company have their own data-center or not?

 - Where is hosting company’s data center located?
 Geo-location of hosting is also important when you consider country-targeted traffic, which I have already talked about earlier.

 Along with this, I also consider the point how a company is handling the support system.
 So, if a company doesn’t have enough manpower to solve user sales, technical queries then my suggestion is to stay away from it.